 Spanish B students (8th graders) have just finished several units about health and nutrition.
 We will end the year with a special luncheon catered by Chipotle Mexican Grill.
 Watch for the order form that will come home soon!

 K/1st Grade Writing

-We are working hard on learning how to sound out words, rhyming and creating word families.
+We are working hard on learning how to sound out words, rhyming, sight words and creating word families.
 All of our special writing goes into our Writer’s Notebooks.
-The students are very proud of all of their work they have accumulated there so far!
-Favorites lately have been Sneezy the Snowman, Pete the Cat: I Love My White Shoes, and Green Eggs & Ham.
+The students are very proud of all of their work they have accumulated so far!
+Favorites lately have been Sneezy the Snowman, Pete the Cat: I Love My White Shoes, Rainbow Fish and Green Eggs & Ham.
 These are fun read alouds that allow your child to read along with you.
-Be sure to check out their Writer’s Notebook and give them some great feedback!
+Be sure to check out their Writer’s Notebook.
+Look at their well loved “Rainbow Roll Game” and their Spring “Write Around the Room,” and give them some great feedback!
 The Kindergarten students are making wonderful growth and have been very excited to learn!

-We have been busy trying out some new strategies on sounding out unknown words as well as adding new endings to words (big-bigger-biggest, read-reading).
-We have also enjoyed learning about the 5 parts of a friendly letter, and singing our fun song to remember them (the tune is to Head Shoulders Knees and Toes, and we can sing it SO fast).
+We have been busy trying out some new strategies on sounding out unknown words as well as adding new endings to words in our spelling dictionaries.
+We have also enjoyed learning about the 5 parts of a friendly letter and singing our fun song to remember them (the tune is to Head Shoulders Knees and Toes, and we can sing it SO fast).
 We have been practicing writing letters to others.
+More favorite writing pieces include “When I Grow Up” and “All About Me.”
 These First Graders always try their best, and they have become incredible writers with lots of ideas!

 4th/5th Grade Writing